Skip to main content

 Emotional numbing or negative thoughts

-Emotional numbing/ negative thoughts is where you have problems experiencing feelings or feel detached from other people, or have negative thoughts about yourself.
-You may experience feelings of isolation, irritability or guilt.
-You may have difficulty concentrating.
+Emotional numbing or negative thoughts is where you have problems experiencing feelings or feel detached from other people, or have negative thoughts about yourself.

 Hyperarousal/ hyper reactivity

-Hyperarousal/ hyper reactivity - where you may feel on guard all the time, looking for danger (hypervigilance), or you may become irritable with angry outbursts (with little or no provocation).
+Hyperarousal/ hyper reactivity is where you may feel on guard all the time, looking for danger (hypervigilance), or you may become irritable with angry outbursts (with little or no provocation).
 You may experience other symptoms such as pain, sweating, nausea or trembling.

 Other problems